Right of entry

 • access records of workers, including those who aren't union members.

-While permit holders don't need to provide advanced notice in these circumstances, they still need to provide notice in writing.
+Permit holders don't need to provide advance notice in these circumstances but still need to provide notice in writing.
 The notice needs to be before, or as soon as possible after, they enter the premises.

 What permit holders can do in the workplace